4 Signs Gold Prices Will Soon Rise

 The first signal in 2026 comes from a very fundamental direction: the dynamics of global interest rates.

 Over the past few years, central banks in various countries have aggressively raised interest rates to suppress inflation.
-This policy has made interest-based instruments like deposits and bonds more attractive than gold.
+This policy has made interest-based instruments like deposits and bonds appear more attractive than gold.

 But now, in 2026, we are beginning to see signs that this upward cycle is approaching saturation point.
 When interest rates remain high for too long, the pressure on economic growth becomes increasingly pronounced.

-Businesses slow down, credit declines, and the risk of an economic slowdown increases.
+Businesses slow down, credit decreases, and the risk of an economic slowdown increases.
 It is at this point that central banks typically begin to soften, either by halting rate hikes or even signaling a reduction.

 Markets always move faster than official decisions, and large investors are usually prepared before the announcement actually occurs.